Majestic-Mango/Armando-cybersecurity-portfolio/project-02-vulnerable-host-recon/README.md

 either restricted to specific hosts or not actively exporting filesystem paths.
 While no immediate filesystem exposure was identified, the presence of an unnecessary network service increases the overall attack surface.

+## Attack Surface Summary

+The assessed host exposes multiple legacy network services commonly associated with insecure default configurations and increased attack surface in internal network environments.

+Enumeration identified unauthenticated access to both SMB and FTP services.
+The SMB service permitted anonymous authentication and exposed multiple network shares, indicating weak access controls and potential for information disclosure or lateral movement.
+The FTP service, identified as vsFTPd version 2.3.4, also permitted anonymous access, allowing unauthenticated users to enumerate filesystem structure and potentially access sensitive data.

+An NFS service was observed running on the target host; however, no exported directories were accessible during enumeration.
+While no immediate filesystem exposure was identified via NFS, the presence of an unnecessary network service contributes to overall attack surface and may present future risk if improperly configured.

+Collectively, these findings indicate a system with multiple exposed legacy services, weak authentication controls, and an elevated risk profile within an internal network.
+Although no exploitation was performed, the enumeration results demonstrate several viable entry points that could be leveraged by an attacker for further compromise under real-world conditions.